MatFerre/Financial_Dashboard/README.md

 # Portfolio Optimization Dashboard

-This project is a simple **Portfolio Optimization Dashboard** built using Python and Streamlit.
+This project is a simple **Portfolio Optimization Dashboard** built using Python and Streamlit (app_dash.py uses dash).
 It allows users to:

 - Select a set of stocks
 - Fetch historical data from Yahoo Finance